 November 16, 2017 @ 1:00 pm - 4:00 pm EST

 This workshop provides a technical explanation of how to create accessible web content.
 Web developers will come away with a deep understanding of the Web Content Accessibility Guidelines (WCAG) 2.0, the AODA requirements for website accessibility, and how to achieve WCAG 2.0 conformance.
 Knowledge of HTML is required.

-Note: This workshop is ideal for those who have already taken the Introduction to Web Accessibility workshop, or those who already have some familiarity with digital accessibility concepts.
+Note: This workshop is ideal for those who have already taken the Introduction to Website Accessibility workshop or webinar (next one is on Feb.
+27th) or those who already have some familiarity with digital accessibility concepts.

 By completing this workshop, participants will: